marancibia/marancibia.github.io/learning-library/data-management-library/oracle-machine-learning/oml4py-adb/initialize-labs/initialize-labs.md

 # Run the prerequisites for the labs

 ## Introduction
-The workshop assumes that an Oracle Machine Learning user named **`OMLUSER`** has been created and configured for signing into OML Notebooks and runing all labs.
+The workshop assumes that an Oracle Machine Learning user named **`OMLUSER`** has been created and configured for signing into OML Notebooks and running all labs.

 A second user named **`OMLUSER2`** is also needed for the appropriate demonstration of the permission grants to OML4Py Datastore and Script Repository from one user to another.